maelstrom-software/maelstrom/doc/book/src/config.md

 Each configuration value has a type, which is either string, number, or boolean.

-Imagine a configuration value named `config-value` in a program called `maelstrom-prog`.
-This configuration value can be specified via:
-  - The `--config-value` command-line option.
-  - The `MAELSTROM_PROG_CONFIG_VALUE` environment variable.
-  - The `config-value` key in a configuration file.

 ## Command-Line Options

 Configuration values set on the command line override settings from environment